You can draw!

 Sketchnote Army sketchnotearmy.com “Sketchnote Army is dedicated to finding and showcasing sketchnotes and sketchnoters from around the world, from events, conferences, workshops or wherever sketchnotes are captured or created.
 The brainchild of Mike Rohde, Sketchnote Army has existed since November 2009.”

 Gamestorming gamestorming.com/ Highly visual, highly engaging activities for teams dealing with complexity.
-Includes many templates for sticky note engagement.
+Includes many templates for sticky note and whiteboard engagement.

 The Noun Project thenounproject.com.
 Ultimate source for simple images.
 Don’t know how to draw something?
 Try your hand at sketching images from the Noun Project.
 “The Noun Project is a platform empowering the community to build a global visual language that everyone can understand.”- Great for practice and building a visual vocabulary.